microsoft/devhome/docs/architecture.md

 The Dev Home Common component contains code that is shared among the tools, core, and settings components.
 It also imports libraries that are used across Dev Home.
 One such library is the **Dev Home Extension SDK** used to get references to out-of-process extensions.

-Dev Home Common also provides telemetry functionality.
+Dev Home Common also provides logging and telemetry functionality.

 ## Settings

-This is a special component that acts similarly to a tool but isn't actually a tool.
+This is a special component that acts similarly a tool but isn't actually a tool.
 The Settings component, like other tools, consumes the Common project and is used by Dev Home Core.
 It manages user preferences across all tools and extensions.

 ## Tools